qlibs/sml/README.md

     > Yes.
 SML2 is fully compile-time but it can be executed at run-time as well.
 The run-time is primary use case for SML2.

-- I don't understand it, why wouldn't I simply use switch-case or state pattern?

-    > Switch-case, state pattern can be used instead of state machines, however, the maintance of such solutions in the long term is arguable due to the growing complexity over time.

 - How does it compare to implementing state machines with co-routines?

    > It's a different approach.
 Either has its pros and cons.
 Co-routines are easier to be executed in parallel but they have performance overhead.
-     Co-routines based state machines are written in imperative style whilst SML is using declarative UDL whilst SML is using declarative DSL.
+     Co-routines based state machines are written in imperative style whilst SML is using declarative Domain Specific Language (DSL).
      More information can be found here - https://youtu.be/Zb6xcd2as6o?t=1529

 - Is there any tutorial?

     > Please take a look at - https://boost-ext.github.io/sml/tutorial.html

-- Why there is no header extension for SML2?
+- Why there is no file extension for SML2?

     > SML2 is both: a header and a module so it follows STL and it doesn't have an extensions (for different reasons).